-The EPPA model includes significant continuing advances in gasoline and diesel vehicles with their efficiency improving at 1.0 percent per year, but also increasing fossil fuel prices.
-Thus our analysis reflects a world where the existing technologies do not "stand still."
-As noted above, the EPPA model also includes a biofuel technology, and so hydrogen vehicles compete against this low CO2 emitting alternative but we also consider cases when biofuels are not an option.
+The EPPA model includes significant continuing advances in gasoline and diesel vehicles with their efficiency improving at 1 per cent per year, but also increasing fossil fuel prices.
+Thus our analysis reflects a world where the existing technologies do not 'stand still'.
+As noted above, the EPPA model also includes a biofuel technology.
+Hydrogen vehicles compete against this potentially low carbon alternative but we also consider cases where biofuels are not an option.